 See this article for further information on connecting mobile device to iSTAR Pulsar+ in Right mode.

-Launch iSTAR Pulsar mobile app, browse to Routes section
+Launch iSTAR Pulsar mobile app, locate capture to be downloaded within the Feed section

 "Copy to USB-C" option will be inactive (greyed-out) until a compatible drive is connected to iSTAR Pulsar+: